RGASP-consortium/alignment/doc/manual.md

 The repository currently contains a file methods_all.txt with all protocols evaluated in RGASP, as well as a file methods.txt with a subset of protocols, for which data files are provided.
-(Following publication of the manuscript we shall add data files for all protocols.)

 ### styles.txt ###